Rosalie Cunningham: Career

-"Six And Three Quarters" / "Circle Of Fifths" Mute Records in October 2008.
+"Six and Three Quarters" / "Circle of Fifths" Mute Records in October 2008.
 These were followed by IF... a Vinyl Junkie release in February 2009.
-All their songs were written by Cunningham.
+All of their songs were written by Cunningham.

 Ipso Facto broke up midway through 2009.
 Cunningham subsequently founded the psychedelic rock band Purson, with which she toured, composed and recorded for the next eight years.
 In April 2017 Purson also broke up.
 "I feel strongly drawn to a more DIY approach to my career in music, and look forward to the freedom to explore many avenues as a solo artist," Cunningham explained.
-Her debut solo album Rosalie Cunningham was released on 5 June 2019 by Esoteric Records, via Cherry Red.
+Her debut solo studio album Rosalie Cunningham was released on 5 June 2019 by Esoteric Records, via Cherry Red.

-Cunningham has also been working with other bands such as Magazine and The Last Shadow Puppets (though referred to as Rosie Cunningham) as a backing vocalist, appearing on stage with them on their recent tours, at the BBC Electric Proms and on Later... with Jools Holland.
+Cunningham has also been working with other bands such as Magazine and the Last Shadow Puppets (though referred to as Rosie Cunningham) as a backing vocalist, appearing on stage with them on their recent tours, at the BBC Electric Proms and on Later... with Jools Holland.

 She also played keyboards from January to May 2010 with These New Puritans on their tours of the album, Hidden.

-In 2012, Cunningham played guitar with Willy Moon, as the support act for Jack White's UK tour.
-She also contributed backing vocals to Cathedral's final album, The Last Spire, which was released in 2013.
+In 2012, Cunningham played guitar with Willy Moon, as the opening act for Jack White of the White Stripes during his UK tour.
+She also contributed backing vocals to Cathedral's final studio album, The Last Spire (2013).

 On 25 February 2022 she released her second studio album Two Piece Puzzle.